Narc (film): Plot

-Undercover narcotics officer Nick Tellis chases a drug dealer through the streets of Detroit.
+Undercover narcotics officer Nick Tellis chases a drug dealer through the streets of Detroit, Michigan.
 Tellis shoots and kills the dealer when he holds a child hostage, but a stray bullet hits the child's pregnant mother, causing her to miscarry.
 Eighteen months later, Tellis is tasked with investigating the murder of an undercover officer, Michael Calvess.
-Tellis reluctantly agrees to take the case on two conditions: that he will get a desk job if he secures a conviction, and that he is partnered with Detective Henry Oak, whom Tellis has read about in the Calvess case file.
-The police chief accepts Tellis' conditions, but warns him about Oak's instability.
+Tellis reluctantly agrees to take the case on two conditions: that he gets a desk job if he secures a conviction, and that he is partnered with Detective Henry Oak, whom Tellis has read about in the Calvess case file.
+The police chief accepts Tellis' conditions but warns him about Oak's instability.

-During their first meeting, Oak reveals to Tellis his belief that the department wants the Calvess case buried and it is all about politics.
-The detectives visit the scene where a drug dealer has been shot dead in his bathtub; Tellis surmises the death was accidental and self-inflicted.
+During their first meeting, Oak tells Tellis he thinks the Detroit Police Department wants the Calvess case buried for political reasons.
+The detectives find a drug dealer shot dead in his bathtub; Tellis surmises the death was accidental and self-inflicted.
 Tellis notes that the shotgun at the scene is a SWAT weapon with the serial number filed off.

-While the partners have a discussion about family, Oak recalls a drug bust decades prior, where he found a ten-year-old girl who was being sold into prostitution by her stepfather, resulting in Oak beating the man; he sees parallels with the current case.
-Tellis visits Calvess' widow Kathryn, and asks about her relationship with her husband while he was on the street.
+The partners talk about Oak's wife, who died of cancer, and Oak recalls a drug bust decades prior.
+He found a ten-year-old girl who was being sold into prostitution by her stepfather and beat the man; he sees parallels with the current case.
+Tellis visits Calvess' widow Kathryn and asks her about her husband.
 Oak, who is protective of Calvess' family, turns up at the house and angrily confronts Tellis.

-The detectives next visit the home of a man involved in Tellis' shooting.
-Although they find no evidence to suggest he murdered Calvess, they find another officer's badge on the premises.
+The detectives visit the home of a junkie whom Tellis knows.
+Although they find no evidence that he murdered Calvess, they find another dead officer's badge on the premises.
 The man pulls a gun and wounds Tellis before Oak kills him in self-defense.
-The case assailant is determined to be Calvess' killer and the case is closed.
-However, Tellis and Oak are furious as they believe the killer has yet to be found and continue to investigate independently.
+The police commissioner decides the assailant is Calvess' killer and closes the case.
+However, Tellis and Oak are furious as they believe the killer has not been found and continue to investigate independently.

-When the detectives visit an auto body shop, Oak attempts to force a confession out of a pair of suspects.
-Tellis is increasingly suspicious of Oak's tactics.
-Tellis finds police-issue guns in a car belonging to one of the suspects, including one that belonged to Calvess.
-Oak beats both men until Tellis tells him to get CSI tools from the car.